wanderwaltz/wanderwaltz.github.io/_posts/2016-03-31-your-error-messages-are-not-hepful.md

     temp.bL1wVu/extracted/radio.app/Frameworks/YPJSONModel.framework : 0xe8008001 (An unknown
     error has occurred.)}

-OK, this is actually something I can understand.
+OK, this is something I can understand.
 Code signature verification failed for one of the frameworks embedded in the app.
 Deleting derived data and rebuilding the whole app solved the issue.

-The thing I'm ranting about is why does not Xcode display this info in the error popup?
-I'm not asking to dump the whole log excerpt there, but at least to tell me that there is a problem with code signing, is it that hard?
+The thing I am ranting about is why does not Xcode display this info in the error popup?
+I am not asking to dump the whole log excerpt there, but at least to tell me that there is a problem with code signing, is it that hard?

-I admit, I'm guilty of using the _'an unknown error has occurred'_ message in my apps too.
+I admit, I am guilty of using the _'an unknown error has occurred'_ message in my apps too.
 This non-descript message is usually used in user-facing error popups with a not much more helpful suggestion to _'please try again later'_.
-But this is done for the sake of the user -- we programmers automatically suppose that not all of our application users are that tech-savvy to understand what the actual error means, and displaying lots of internal terms would just confuse or even scare the user.
-Maybe this is right, maybe this is wrong, I don't really know.
+However, this is done for the sake of the user -- we programmers automatically suppose that not all of our application users are that tech-savvy to understand what the actual error means, and displaying lots of internal terms would just confuse or even scare the user.
+Maybe this is right, maybe this is wrong, I do not really know.
 Sometimes _'an unknown error occurred'_ is left there just as a placeholder message to be replaced by something helpful later and this 'later' just does not ever happen.

-I would think that Xcode is different, though.
-It is a tool for programmers who really do know what they're doing and for whom a more verbose and relevant error message would save a lot of time and nerves.
+I would think that Xcode is different, however.
+It is a tool for programmers who really do know what they're doing and for whom a more verbose and relevant error message would save much time and nerves.